humzakt/task4_TaskManager/README.md

 ### Backend

+- Install required packages with `npm install`
-- Run the backend wih npm start and make sure it is connected at port 3000
+- Run the backend wih `nodemon start` and make sure it is connected at port 3000

 ### Frontend

-- Run frontend by running ng serve
+- Run frontend by running `ng serve`